norihiro/obs-vnc/doc/properties.md

 - Disconnect at inactive: When the source is not shown on the Program, the connection will be disconnected.
 The default is Always.

-### Skip update
+### Skip update (left, right, top, bottom)
-VNC usually sends only the updated region.
+This property requests the server to send only inside the specified area.
-With this option, the source will ignore the notification that updates the frame outside the specified region.
+It will help to reduce the amount of data transferred from the VNC server.
-It will be useful to reduce frame transfer from CPU to GPU inside OBS Studio.
+It is recommended to set the same values to the Crop settings in Scene Item Transform of your source.